-Java is the official language for programming android apps.
-It’s a tried-and-true platform for both smartphones and computer software.
+Java is a tried-and-true platform for both smartphones and computer software.
 Developers use Java for all sorts of applications because it can be used to code an entire program.
 There’s plenty of online resources for Java, and it’s considered a straightforward platform for beginners.

 Believe it or not, ‘BASIC’ is actually a very long acronym.
 It stands for ‘Beginners All-Purpose Symbolic Instruction Code.’
 In case you’re wondering, BASIC is precisely what it sounds like.
 This simple, logical, and useful coding language is an excellent option for programming newcomers.
 Although it’s not a universally supported Android development language, you can still build some useful apps with it.
 You’re best suited to use another language for complicated programs, but it’s an excellent place to start.
 It’s fast, practical, and an all-around superb beginner coding language.

 Kotlin, while new to the Android world, is a fantastic choice as well.
-It’s fully compatible with Java and, as a result, became the second official Android programming language.
+It’s fully compatible with Java and, as a result, has become the second official Android programming language.
 It’s easier to read than Java, and the layout is more logical.
 It’s arguably a better way to program an android app if you’re a beginner.

 These languages aren’t the first choice for beginners, but they’re great for building complex Android applications.
 Unlike Java and Kotlin, C/C++ runs natively on the phone.
 While this makes it more challenging to work with, it’s highly versatile in terms of features.
 It’s great for designing complicated games because of its native platform.
 In short, you can get the most out of your device with C or C++.

 Needless to say, programming can be challenging.
 If you’re not already into it, we suggest you learn from qualified professionals.
-App development can be a rewarding and lucrative career for you, and programs exist to help you break into the industry.
+Mobile app development can be a rewarding and lucrative career for you, and programs exist to help you break into the industry.
 Coding bootcamps that specialize in app building can train you up in months and send you into the workforce with all of the skills you need.